oinam/notes/technology/spreadsheet.md

 #### Highlight rows that contains a phrase in a column

-1. Choose Conditional Formula
+1. Choose “Conditional Formatting”
-2. Select the range -- A1:Z999
+2. Select the Range. e.g. “A1:Z999”
-3. "Custom Formula is" =$F$1:$F999="phrase"
+3. Format Rules as “Custom Formula is” `=$F$1:$F999="phrase"`

 ### References